nim-lang/nimble/readme.markdown

     cd nimble
     nim c -r src/nimble install

-After these steps nimble should be compiled and installed.
-You should then add ``~/.nimble/bin`` to your ``$PATH``.
+After these steps are completed successfully, nimble will be installed in ``~/.nimble/bin``.
+You must then add ``~/.nimble/bin`` to your ``$PATH``.
 Updating nimble can then be done by executing ``nimble install nimble``.

 ### Windows

-You can install via a pre-built installation archive which is available on the [releases](https://github.com/nim-lang/nimble/releases) page or from source.
+You can install Nimble via a pre-built installation archive which is available on the [releases](https://github.com/nim-lang/nimble/releases) page.
+Alternatively, you can also install Nimble from source, but the instructions for doing so are a bit different on Windows.

 #### Using the pre-built archives